dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/contour.md

 # DSContour

-The `DSContour` class represents a contour made up of multiple points.
+The `Contour` class represents a contour made up of multiple points.

 ## Definition